The Rape of Recy Taylor

 Interest in the film spiked after Oprah Winfrey invoked Mrs. Recy Taylor in her acceptance speech for the Cecil B. DeMille lifetime achievement award at the 2018 Golden Globes.
 Following, many publications took note and researched Mrs. Taylor’s story.
 This resulted in numerous high profile outlets declaring Mrs. Taylor a “civil rights icon,” “icon” and a “pioneer” in Black history.

-We are currently planning our strategic social impact campaign for The Rape of Recy Taylor.
-If you are interested in hosting a screening in your community/at your organization or if you are interested in partnering with us for this campaign please contact [email protected].
+The official social impact campaign for The Rape of Recy Taylor has launched!
+If you are interested in hosting a screening in your community, for your organization or if you are interested in partnering with us for this campaign please contact [email protected] or visit therapeofrecytaylor.com.